kevinjshah2207/Face-Detector/README.md

 # Face-Detector
-This is a simple face detector program made in Python using the Haar Cascade Algorithm
+This is a simple face detector program made in Python and OpenCV using the Haar Cascade Algorithm